More Fennel info

 Additional Information

 Avoid fennel if you are allergic to plants in the parsley (Apiaceae) family.
-As always with new ingredients, consult your healthcare practitioner prior to use if you are pregnant or breastfeeding.
+Consult a healthcare practitioner prior to use if you are pregnant or breastfeeding.

 The information and other content in this article are designed to provide a general overview of the botany, cultural history, and traditional uses of this herb.
 It is not intended and should not be construed as health advice.
 Every person is unique and you should consult with your health care provider before using any herbal product or supplement.